hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 Name: `ssh`

-The SSH secret backend for Vault generates SSH credentials dynamically.
-This backend increases the security and solves the problem of management and distribution of keys belonging to remote hosts.
-This backend provides two ways of credential creation.
+Vault SSH backend generates SSH credentials for remote hosts dynamically.
+This backend increases the security by removing the need to share the private key to everyone who needs access to infrastructures.
+It also solves the problem of management and distribution of keys belonging to remote hosts.

-Both of them addresses the problem in different ways.
-Understand both of them and choose the one which best suits your needs.
+This backend supports two types of credential creation: Dynamic and OTP.
+Both of them addresses the problems in different ways.

+Read and carefully understand both of them and choose the one which best suits your needs.

+This page will show a quick start for this backend.
+For detailed documentation on every path, use `vault path-help` after mounting the backend.

 ----------------------------------------------------
 ## I. Dynamic Type